-Effective March 5th, UCOP has directed the UC community to temporarily avoid all non-essential, University-related travel to countries that are designated with a CDC Warning – Level 2 Travel Notice.
-Note that the CDC travel warning is distinct from the State Department travel advisories; consequently, at this time all countries designated as CDC Level 2 will be subject to the protocol for State Department Level 4 locations described below.
+Effective March 5th, UCOP directed the UC community to temporarily avoid all non-essential, University-related international travel to countries that are designated with a CDC Warning – Level 2 Travel Notice or higher.
+In addition to the UCOP directive, and local to the UC Berkeley campus, University travel to U.S. State Department ‘Do Not Travel’ level 4 locations requires a two-step approval process, first at the decanal level and then from the Vice Provost for Academic Planning.
+Note that the CDC travel warning is distinct from the State Department travel advisories.

 Travel for UC Berkeley faculty, staff or students on University business to countries designated by the U.S. Department of State as having a Level 4 travel advisory (i.e., Do Not Travel) requires a two-step approval process first from their Dean and then from the Vice Provost for Academic Planning.

 Provides information on booking international travel, reporting international travel expenses, how to get reimbursed, and UC travel regulations.

 All Berkeley faculty and staff traveling on official university business should register their travel to receive free 24 hour services and benefits.
 These services include emergency evacuation, accident and illness care during international travel, passport replacement services, travel alerts and more.
 For full list of benefits, visit Register Travel website link above.

 Provides country-specific travel updates and briefings associated with health and safety as well as information for faculty members, students, and staff conducting research internationally, faculty leading study abroad programs, and international insurance coverage.